RobyFerro/vega-framework/README.md

 # Vega Framework

-A lightweight Python framework for building applications with **Clean Architecture** principles.
+A lightweight Python framework for building applications.

 ## Features